How to Choose Bathroom Wallpaper

 Evoke an Era

 Love vintage style?
 Express it in your bathroom wallpaper.
-This leafy pattern picks up on the patina of an antique mirror and pedestal sink, and it adds feminine flair to the neutral room.
+This leafy pattern picks up on the patina of antique sconces, and it adds feminine flair to the neutral room.
+Keeping wallpaper above the splash limits of the sink and tub is ideal for families with children.

 Make It Metallic

 Subtly patterned wallpaper in a neutral shade adds warmth, character, and depth to this petite powder room.
-A shapely vintage-style faucet and vintage-style vanity with flared legs pick up the curvacious shape of the elegant wallpaper pattern.
+A shapely vintage-style faucet and vanity pick up the curvaceous shape of the elegant wallpaper pattern.
+A vinyl wallcovering like this isn't susceptible to water damage and won't stain.